Security Deposits for Room Rentals in Los Angeles: What to Expect

 Final Takeaway

-Yes, you should expect to pay a security deposit when renting a room in Los Angeles.
-In most cases, the amount is equal to one month’s rent and is refundable if you meet the terms of your agreement.
+When renting a room in Los Angeles, you should expect to pay a security deposit.
+In most cases, the amount equals one month’s rent and is refundable if you meet the terms of your agreement.

 All FAQs